COPPERHEAD

 Hair: (human) Brown; (demon) none

 History: (Daredevil I#124-125) - Lawrence Chesney's father was the model for the painted covers of a series of pulp novels centering around the vigilante Copperhead.
-In the stories, Copperhead was Richard Crandall, a socialite disfigured by acid who then created the equipment and weaponry of Copperhead.
+In the stories, Copperhead was Richard Crandell, a socialite disfigured by acid who then created the equipment and weaponry of Copperhead.
 Crandall occasionally killed criminals in self-defense, and leaving pennies on their eyes.
 Chesney's father gradually went insane, and identified himself with the fictional vigilante.
 Lawrence Chesney grew up listening to and believing his father's tales of being the Copperhead, and of being cheated out of the money from the pulp novels.

 (Human Fly#9 (fb) - BTS) - Lawrence Chesney grew up to work at an art museum, restoring great works of the past.